-Diana is a senior Non Executive Director who brings three main skills to Boards - extensive operational experience as a Group Executive/CEO running large businesses, a strength in strategy and, in recent years, significant work in digital business and models.
-She is appointed to the Boards of AMP Life, Queensland Urban Utilities (Queenslandís largest water retailer), digital real estate business 'onthehouse' (ASX:OTH) and Trustee for the Royal Botanic Gardens and Domain Trust.
-Previously she was a director of realestate.com.au (ASX: REA), Chair of GIO Australia and director of other Suncorp subsidiaries.
-Dianaís significant P&L experience includes running Suncorpís entire insurance business and, in her 10 years with Citibank, running the mutual funds business, the mortgage business and Direct Bank.
-Diana developed her strategy and digital skills as a Principal with AT Kearney, as a Partner with IBM and, recently, as Head of Strategy & Corporate Development with News Ltd. Diana holds a BSc (Syd) in maths and chemistry, and MCom (UNSW) in Finance and Marketing and is a member of Chief Executive Women.
+Diana is a senior non-executive Director who brings three main skills to boards - extensive operational experience as a Group Executive/CEO running large businesses, a strength in strategy and, in recent years, significant work in digital business and models.
+She is appointed to the boards of ASX listed companies Veda and Navitas as well Networks NSW, Queensland Urban Utilities and AMP Life.
+Previously she was a director of digital businesses realestate.com.au and ‘onthehouse’.
+Diana’s significant P&L experience includes running Suncorp’s entire insurance business and, in her 10 years with Citibank, running the mutual funds business, the mortgage business and Direct Bank.
+She developed her strategy and digital skills as a Principal with AT Kearney, as a Partner with IBM and, recently, as Head of Strategy & Corporate Development with News Ltd. Diana holds a BSc (Syd) in maths and chemistry, a MCom (UNSW) in Finance and Marketing and is a member of Chief Executive Women.

 Sandra Hook GAIDC (Appointed 7 November 2012; present term expires 6 November 2015)